 Security and Best Practices

 It's crucial to understand that decentralized money means you and only you are responsible for it's safety.
-At this stage of the game, it takes a certain level of technical competence to manage crypto assets safely (although exchanges like CoinBase are building a brand of safety... setting the stage for mass adoption.)
+At this stage of the game, it takes a certain level of technical competence to manage crypto assets safely (although exchanges like CoinBase are building a brand of safety... setting the stage for wider adoption.)

 - Bitcoin Cash (usually by ticker BCH or BCC) is not the Bitcoin you are looking for.
 It's a fork also known as "BCash."
 Unless you are playing the miner game, you don't want it!